Mile-a-minute vine

 Appearance

-Persicaria perfoliata is an herbaceous, annual vine that invades disturbed areas in Oregon and portions of the northeastern United States.
+Persicaria perfoliata is an herbaceous, annual vine that invades disturbed areas.
 The delicate stems are reddish, highly branched and covered with small, curved spines.
 Circular, leafy structures (ocreae) surround the stem at the base of the petioles.

 Foliage